hsp-iit/pybullet-robot-envs/pybullet_robot_envs/README.md

 ## Robot environments
 ### iCub Env
 ### Panda Env
-In the environments related to panda you can control the robot only by acting on robot's joints.
+- `Action space`: joints space
-The `action space` has dimension 7 by default, but you can specify the number of joints to be used when you call one of the training scripts.
+- `Action space dimensions`: 7 DOF maximum (the no. of joints can be specified when calling the training script)
-BE CAREFUL to use the same number of joints when you call the test scripts.
+    - **Note**: use the same number of joints when calling the test scripts.
-The main  differences between the environments consists of the reward function.
+-  `Observation space`:
+   - joint positions
+   - end-effector pose
+   - end-effector velocity

 ## Task environments

+Thw different task environments concerning the same robot differ mostly for:
+  - the extended observations provided;
+  - the reward function.

 ### iCub Reach Env
 ### iCub Push Env

 ### Panda Reach Env
-In this environment the rewad function has been modeled in the following way:
+In this environment the rewad function is given by:
+- the distance between the end-effector and the desired position
+- plus a bonus when the end-effector is close to the desired position

+Here is the code used to compute the reward function:

 ```python
 reward = np.float(32.0)